-An applicant must discuss the proposed development of a property with the Community Development Department staff at a Pre-application meeting.
-Pre-application meetings typically follow any previously held concept meetings.
-An applicant should submit the required Pre-application Meeting Request Form (found in Attachment A and at www.cityofnovi.org) along with the nine sets of folded size 24" x 36" proposed concept plans and a brief narrative describing the use of the property.
-If the applicant wishes to receive an estimate of review fees, the Request for Estimated Fees form can also be submitted (found in Attachment A and at www.cityofnovi.org).
-Pre-application plans are reviewed and Pre-Application meetings are held free of charge.
+An applicant must discuss the proposed development of a property with the Community Development Department staff at a Pre-Application meeting.
+An applicant should submit the required Pre-Application Meeting Request Form (found in Attachment A and at cityofnovi.org) along with eight sets of folded size 24" x 36" proposed concept plans and a brief narrative describing the use of the property.
+If the applicant wishes to receive an estimate of review fees, the Request for Estimated Fees form can also be submitted (found in Attachment A and at cityofnovi.org).
+Pre-Application plans are reviewed and Pre-Application meetings are held free of charge.
 Once the Pre-Application package is submitted a meeting can generally be scheduled within ten business days.